huang-0505/OpenVetAI/README.md

 # 🐾 OpenVetAI

-The **Vet Data Ingestion Portal** is a full-stack application designed to streamline the ingestion and curation of veterinary journals and research papers.
+The **OpenVetAI** is a full-stack application designed to streamline the ingestion and curation of veterinary journals and research papers.
 This portal enables researchers and contributors to upload, review, and approve text data for training a domain-specific veterinary Large Language Model (VetLLM).

 ## 🚀 Live Demo